akveo/react-native-ui-kitten/docs/contents/articles/customization/index.md

   }
 });

-//... or using control components:
+//... or using internal control components:

 RkTheme.setType('RkButton','different',{
   container: {